|

 smashes.
 Note that nothing comes easy.
 You'll need to work on it almost

 everyday in order to get the power.
-"With great power, comes
+"With great

 great responsibility". hmmm sounds familiar rite?
 See